yfkok5/Fintech-Case-Study/README.md

 &emsp;
 ## **Background**

-Six Park was founded in 2014.
-It was by
+Six Park was founded in 2014 by:
 - Brian Watson AO - former JP Morgan Australia chairman
 - Pat Garrett (co-Chief Executive Officer) - 25-year career in the financial services industry.
 Since 2005, Pat has worked at Georgica Associates, a private investment management firm based in Melbourne.